osxmidi/LinVst/README.md

 -----

-LinVst enables Windows vst's to be used as Linux vst's in Linux vst capable daws.
+LinVst enables Windows vst's to be used as Linux vst's in Linux vst capable DAW's.

 -------